YashaPushak/GPS/README.md

 If you use GPS in your work, please consider citing our paper.

  - Yasha Pushak and Holger H. Hoos.
-Golden Parameter Search: Exploiting Structure to Quickly Configure Parameters In Parallel.
-In Proceedings of the Twenty-Second Interntional Genetic and Evolutionary Computation Conference (GECCO 2020). pp 245--253 (2020).
+**Golden Parameter Search: Exploiting Structure to Quickly Configure Parameters In Parallel.**
+*In Proceedings of the Twenty-Second Interntional Genetic and Evolutionary Computation Conference (GECCO 2020)*. pp 245--253 (2020).
-<\br>
 **Nominated for a GECCO 2020 best paper award -- final decision to be determined at GECCO 2020**
  - Yasha Pushak and Holger H. Hoos.
-Algorithm Configuration Landscapes: More Benign than Expected?
-In Proceedings of the Fifteenth Internationl Conference on Parallel Problem SOlving from Nature (PPSN 2018). pp 271--283 (2018).
+**Algorithm Configuration Landscapes: More Benign than Expected?**
+*In Proceedings of the Fifteenth Internationl Conference on Parallel Problem Solving from Nature (PPSN 2018)*. pp 271--283 (2018).
-<\br>
 **Won the 2018 PPSN best paper award.**

 # Table of Contents